 Partial Hand Prosthesis (PHP)

-A prosthesis utilized for acquired amputations or congenital absences of the hand and/or fingers below the wrist.
+A prosthesis used for amputations or congenital absences that occur below the wrist.

 Partial Mastectomy Prosthesis (PMP)

-Prostheses controlled by using pre-positioning of a manually operated friction, free motion, or locking type joint for the actuation and movement of a mechanical prosthetic component.
+Prostheses controlled by using pre-positioning of a manually operated friction, free motion, or locking type joint for the movement of a mechanical prosthetic component.

-Mechanical shoulder, elbow wrist, hand and/or hook components with friction or positive locking joints controlled by manual positioning and/or static positioning for functional or semi-functional use of the components utilized in the design of the prostheses.
+Mechanical components with friction or positive locking joints controlled by manual positioning or semi-functional use of the components used in the design of a prostheses.

-An allied health practitioner specifically trained in providing pedorthic services at the direction of, and in consultation with, a licensed practicing physician.
+A health care provider specifically trained in providing pedorthic services at the direction of, and in consultation with, a licensed practicing physician.

 Pes (Talipes) Valgus

-An acquired deformity where the weight is borne on the inner border of the foot and the sole is turned outward.
-Also referred to as talipes valgus.
+An acquired deformity where the weight is borne on the inner border of the foot and the sole is turned outward, giving a flat foot presentation.

 Pes (Talipes) Varus

-The exaggerated height of the longitudinal arch of the foot.
+Also known as having a “high arch,” this is characterized by the exaggerated height of the arch of the foot.

-Present when the ankle is plantar flexed and the heel is elevated.
-This causes the weight to be borne primarily on the toes.
+A condition where the ankle is plantar flexed and the heel is elevated, causing you to put most of your weight on your toes.

 Pes Planus (Planovalgus)

-Commonly known as flatfoot, the foot looks flat and is almost always bent out-ward.
-Also referred to as planovalgus.
+More commonly known as flatfoot, pes planus is a condition where the foot looks flat and is almost always bent outward.